ksgwxfan/climate-parser/README.md

 Weather data are faithfully kept, recorded, and preserved everyday.
 This is primarily done via assistance of weather-stations which are plentiful and scattered-about all over the United States.
 This script allows the user to analyze downloaded CSV files that contain land-based station data.
 Within seconds, the user can retrieve daily, weekly, monthly, annual, and even climatological data, including ranking the data.

 ### New in v2.x

+##### v2.3
+* Included `customStats`, `customReport`, and `customRank` functions.
+These allow the user to define the period of time they want to retrieve stats, reports, or rankings for.
+You are no longer confined to retrieving data based on fixed lengths of time.
+A great proxy for a Year-to-Date, Month-to-Date, or even a Season-to-Date functions.
+  * Included associated `excludecustom` threshold.
+Instead of a fixed integer, it is a fixed float as a percentage; implemented since time-frames can be of variable lengths.
+The functions have basic logic to to use other exclusion variables if they meet certain criteria.
+* Included daily temperature average in `dayReport`
+* Fixed `weekStats`, `weekReport`, and `weekRank` calculations; one of the problems seen was that on weeks that overlapped years, it wasn't using dates from the later or previous year, respectively
+* Included `help()` doc-strings for all major functions

 ##### v2.01
 * cleaned up some testing artifacts